Sedatives, Analgesics, Opioids, and Reversal

 Exam decision pattern

-When a scenario includes sedation, pain, and changing respirations, rank the problem.
-First, keep the airway open and ventilation adequate.
-Second, identify the likely medication contribution and stop or hold additional depressants.
-Third, notify anesthesia or the responsible provider when rescue medication, assisted ventilation, or unexpected neurologic change is needed.
-Finally, reassess pain and use safer multimodal options once oxygenation and ventilation are stable.
+When a stem mixes sedation, pain, and changing respirations, rank the problem.
+First, keep the airway open and ventilation adequate (stimulate, reposition, support, give oxygen, assist ventilation).
+Second, identify the medication contribution and hold further depressants.
+Third, notify anesthesia or the provider when rescue medication, assisted ventilation, or unexpected neurologic change is needed.
+Finally, reassess pain and reach for safer multimodal options once oxygenation and ventilation are stable.
+The wrong answer almost always gives more opioid to a sedated, hypoventilating patient because the number on the pain scale was high.

-A patient reports 8 out of 10 pain but repeatedly falls asleep mid-sentence, has shallow respirations, and has rising end-tidal carbon dioxide.
+A patient reports 8 out of 10 pain but repeatedly falls asleep mid-sentence, has shallow respirations, and a rising end-tidal carbon dioxide.
 What should the nurse do first?

-Naloxone improves a patient's respirations after opioid-related oversedation.
+Naloxone restores adequate respirations after opioid-related oversedation.
 Which follow-up is most important?

-Which statement best reflects safe multimodal analgesia in Phase I PACU?
+Which statement best reflects safe multimodal analgesia in the Phase I PACU?